ros-drivers/rosserial/rosserial_teensy/README.md

 a folder level, hence the reason for the `arch1` and `arch2` folders.
 These two folders could (or not) be compiled using the same cross-compiling toolchain.

-To compile using the `ros_teensy` toolchain you must include the following commands in your different CMakeLists.txt.
+To compile using the `rosserial_teensy` toolchain you must include the following commands in your different CMakeLists.txt.

 At the package level: